iampkumar02/P2P_Botnet_Detection_Ensemble_Learning/README.md

 `python3 botnet-detect.py <path to pcap file>`

 Processes pcap file to produce `extracted_features.csv` which contains the features extracted from the pcap
-> NOTE: feature extraction is slow depending upon the size of input pcap (approx 1 minute to process 10MB)

 results are stored in `output.txt`